Post written in collaboration with Expedia.com. Pizza eaten by me.

 And so my pizzeria choices were set.

-What’s the difference between deep dish and stuffed pizza?
+What’s the difference between deep dish pies and stuffed pizza?

-However, if you are interested, the main difference seems to be that the stuffed pizza has a second ‘dough’, which tops the pizza like an actual pie.
+However, if you are interested, the main difference seems to be that the stuffed pizza has a second layer of dough, which tops the pizza like an actual pie.
 However, as stuffed pizzas can be slightly deeper in terms of toppings and because the second dough is slathered with more tomato sauce and cheese, I really didn’t notice any taste difference.

 Tasting the deep dish pizza at Uno’s

 How easy is it to get a table?

 Thanks to it being so close to my hotel that I had to walk past it to eat elsewhere, Uno’s was first on my list of pizzas to try in Chicago.
 Double thanks to my jet-lag, I was banging down the door just before it opened (at 11 a.m.), which turned out to be a good thing.

 I ate at the original pizzeria Uno’s site on East Ohio street and I didn’t appreciate until later how lucky I was to simply breeze up and stroll right in.
 It helped that it was first thing on a Tuesday lunchtime.
 Every other time I walked past this place, which I did a couple of times a day, there were queues out the door and the reviews online seem to confirm it.